UoMResearchIT/r-tidyverse-digital-humanities/_episodes/04-data-structures-part1.md

 ~~~
 {: .output}

-We see that data.frames look like lists 'under the hood' - this is because a
+We see that tibbles look like lists 'under the hood' - this is because a
 data.frame is really a list of vectors and factors, as they have to be - in
 order to hold those columns that are a mix of vectors and factors, the
 data.frame needs something a bit more flexible than a vector to put all the